-Everyone’s asking whether AI makes their team faster.
+Everyone’s asking how AI can make your team faster.
 Wrong question.

-Most teams bolting AI onto their GTM motion are watching one number — output.
-Emails, sequences, and pipeline touches.
+Most teams who are bolting AI onto their GTM motion are watching their output.
+Emails, sequences, prospect touches.

 But output isn’t the one thing that moves the needle.